Manuel-Steinberg/Audit/Design.md

 - [ ] use less _border_
 - [ ] Less animations / moving objects
 - [ ] use color variants of your product as background
+- [ ] provide detailed status of activites

 ## External Resources: